 In particular, locks and lights are known to make life difficult for burglars and should help tenants feel safe and secure in their rental property.
 These are basic measures that should be installed in all rental properties.

 If a landlord doesn’t want to install an alarm themselves, they should allow their tenant to put one in themselves.
 However, there are key points to remember:

 The same goes for changing the locks on doors.
-If a landlord doesn’t want a tenant to change the locks, a clause must be added into the tenancy agreement that prohibits this.
+If a landlord doesn’t want a tenant to change the locks, a clause must be added to the tenancy agreement that prohibits this.
 If a landlord doesn’t specify whether tenants can or can’t change the locks, they typically can.

 It’s also important to state in the agreement that if a landlord does allow their tenants to change the locks, they must give them a key – that way, it’s a violation of the contract if they don’t.

 Between tenants, landlords aren’t legally required to change the locks on their property, but they might want to consider doing so; even if their previous tenant returned the keys to them, they don’t know for sure that they didn’t make extra keys.
 The only way to truly keep a property secure is to change the locks.

 If landlords don’t want to change the locks before a new tenant moves in, it’s a good idea to allow them to do so, as this will help them feel safer in their new home – make sure they give you a key.

 When it comes to tenants removing security equipment installed by their landlords, the tenancy agreement will typically state that the property must be returned to the landlord in the same condition as it was let in – this means that tenants cannot remove any equipment without the landlord’s consent.

-Any changes to the property – added either by the landlord or tenant – must be recorded and agreed by both parties.
+Any changes to the property – added either by the landlord or tenant – must be recorded and agreed upon by both parties.

-Safety and security is paramount for private tenants, and should be for their landlords, but all parties must understand their rights when it comes to installing security equipment.
+Safety and security are paramount for private tenants and should be for their landlords, but all parties must understand their rights when it comes to installing security equipment.